mananbharara/rock-paper-scissors/readme.md

 Routes

 - POST /games/new
 Creates a new game in memory.
-Resets the Game object to have empty values for player scores and rest of the shit.
+Resets the Game object.
 Returns:

 StatusCode: 201